WHAT TYPE OF CERTIFICATION IS THIS?

 Our relevant syllabi meet or exceed the requirements of the suggested IAATO/AECO field guide standards.We are currerntly working with all stakeholders to be accepted as one of the proxy standards accepted by the Norwegian Government in Svalbard.
 Our awards meet or exceed all their currently reviewed requirements (12/9/21)

 Most polar and expedition cruise operators now recognize or accept PTGA qualifications as bonafide measurements of competence.

 WHO SANCTIONS THE CERTIFICATION?

-There are no requirements for legal sanctions currently.
-Because we are truly international in our coverage in all north polar regions and the Antarctic and sub-Antarctic it is impossible for one country to control the PTGA or the PTGA to align with one country.
+Because represent guides from all over the world and the scope of our standards are relevant across all polar domains (all north polar regions and the Antarctic and sub-Antarctic) it is impossible for one country to control the PTGA or the PTGA to align with one country.

-If and when a sovereign nation passes a law for a level of minimum competency for zodiac driving, for instance, our syllabus will be offered as an example of a robust working example.
-We can’t do more than that until some entity makes a law in a particular place that states a minimum performance requirement.
+If and when a sovereign nation passes a law for a level of minimum competency for guide standards our syllabi will be offered as an example of a robust working example and we will seek transferability in all relevant areas.